masterblaster1999/Nebula4X/docs/ARCHITECTURE.md

 - Keep **UI** as a thin layer over the simulation.
 - Make most content **data-driven** via JSON.

+## Determinism and iteration order

+Most core entity stores are `std::unordered_map<Id, ...>` for ergonomics.

+Because unordered-map iteration order is **not specified**, the simulation avoids relying on it when order can change outcomes (e.g. ships competing for a limited mineral stockpile, or combat target selection when distances are tied).
+Instead, these systems collect IDs and process them in a **stable sorted order**.

+Save output is also kept stable by sorting per-system entity ID lists before serializing.

 ## Modules

 - `nebula4x_core`: all game rules, entities, turn progression, save/load.